-- Contributory Negligence: West Virginia follows a contributory negligence standard, which means a victim who is 50% or less at fault for the accident can earn compensation for their damages.
+- Modified Comparative Negligence: West Virginia follows a modified comparative negligence standard, which means a victim who is 50% or less at fault for the accident can earn compensation for their damages.
 It also means that the plaintiff’s damages will be reduced by the percentage of fault they are responsible for.

 - Statute of Limitations: This is the set time frame for victims to seek legal action after the accident.
-The statute of limitations in West Virginia for personal injury cases is two years.
+The West Virginia statute of limitations for personal injury cases is two years.

 - Policy Limits: The maximum amounts insurance companies will pay for the plaintiff’s damages are policy limits.
 If your damages exceed the at-fault party’s policy limit, the rest of your compensation will come out of pocket from the defendant.